• Skip to primary navigation

 Cumin Seeds – This is the star ingredient of this recipe.
 It adds an earthy nutty flavor to the dish.

-Whole Spices – You will also need green cardamoms, cloves, black peppercorns, cinnamon, and bay leaves.
-These whole spices when infused in hot ghee add a beautiful flavor and aroma.
-Slightly crush them in a mortar pestle for the best result.
+Whole Spices – You will need green cardamoms (hari elaichi), cloves (laung), black peppercorns (kali mirch), cinnamon (dalchini), and bay leaves (tejpatta).
+These aromatic spices when infused with hot ghee add a beautiful flavor and aroma.
+Slightly crush them in a mortar and pestle for the best result.

-Green Chili Peppers – Add less or more according to your taste.
+Green Chilies – Add less or more according to your taste.
+I used Indian chilies but you can also use Thai green chilies, jalapeno peppers, or Serrano peppers.

-Lime Juice – Lime juice makes the cooked rice fluffier and also makes it whiter.
+Lime Juice – Freshly squeezed lime juice makes the cooked rice fluffier and also makes it whiter.
+You can replace lime juice with lemon juice.

 Cilantro – Add some freshness and a pop of green to this rice recipe with some finely chopped cilantro (fresh coriander leaves).